raedaltaki/README-generator/README.md

   ## Installation
-  1- clone the reprositiry  into your computer
+  1- Clone the reprositiry  into your computer

-  2- install the inquirer from npm
+  2- Install the inquirer from npm

   3- Enter node index in the terminal